-Although Malek had stated that Nuha was to pay for everything, Nuha was hardly wealthy enough for the extravagant wedding that Malek deserved.
-Malek didn’t want to disappoint his guests with a half rate wedding thus many arrangements were organized and paid for by himself.
-He also bought expensive gifts for his future wife, and clothing, jewellery, and perfume was brought to Rana in well-crafted boxes.
-So it was in this way that Nuha found that he was actually left little out of pocket and, after the first few days of stress, ended up viewing upon the wedding with great favour.
+Although Malek had stated that Nuha was to pay for everything, Nuha was hardly wealthy enough for the extravagant wedding that the rich glass merchant deserved.
+Malek didn’t want to disappoint his guests with a half rate wedding, thus many arrangements were organized and paid for by himself.
+He also bought expensive gifts for his future wife.
+Clothing, jewellery, and perfume were brought to Rana in well-crafted boxes and glass containers.
+So, it was in this way, Nuha found that he was left little out of pocket and, after the first few days of stress, he ended up viewing the wedding with great joy and excitement.

 An entire street in Vishen was cornered off for the celebrations, with nonstop music and entertainment in every building.
 Decorations lined every wall and polls were entwined with bright fabric and bells that tinkled in the breeze.
 Hundreds of maids, cooks and entertainers were hired for the event and taverns and inns were booked out across the city.

-The groom gathered with a collection of close male family members, with whom the Avandra ritual was performed.
-Avandra is the good goddess of change, luck, trade and travel, all of which are important to the Vishen people.
+The groom gathered with a collection of close male family members, with whom an Avandra ritual was performed.
+Avandra, the good goddess of change, luck, trade and travel, was of importance to the Vishen people.
 The ritual required rising early, before the break of dawn, and meditating for six hours.
 The group would then participate in a meal together, with the eldest married members serving the groom food, along with a word of blessing and advice for married life.
 For the rest of the day, the group sang and played loud music, indicating that the groom was prepared.

-The bride rose early too, though for her it was not to begin meditation but to begin preparing for the next day.
-Several baths were prepared for her throughout the day, with milk and honey, expensive oils to help soften her skin.
-Her hair was washed, conditioned, perfumed, for in Vishen, the hair of a woman was to be treated as if it were a precious gem.
+The bride rose early too, though for her it was not to begin with meditation but to begin preparing for the next day.
+Several baths were prepared for her throughout the day, with milk, honey, and expensive oils to help soften her skin.
+Her hair was washed, conditioned, and perfumed, for, in Vishen, the hair of a woman was to be treated as if it were a precious gem.
 In the evening, her mother joined her with several close friends and they applied henna to her hands and feet.
-The married women shared their advice and information on the brides duty to her husband once married.
+The married women shared their advice and information on the bride’s duty to her husband once married.

-The second day was when the ceremony took place and again both groom and bride rose early.
+The second day was when the ceremony took place and again both the groom and the bride rose early.
 This time both of them were being dressed and pampered ready for the ceremony.
 Once dressed and prepared the groom and bride met together with all their family and close friends.

 With Rana’s hand securely linked with his own, Malek walked through the gathering to the altar.
-The cleric raised his hands over the couple, blessing them both and then continued onto the ceremonious speech.
+The cleric raised his hands over the couple, blessing them both and then continued the ceremonial speech.
 Malek never admitted it to anyone, but he didn’t truly listen to a word the cleric said.
 His mind was otherwise engaged, on a certain person with blue eyes, light brown hair and the most kissable looking lips he’d ever seen.
-His concentration only returned when it was time to claim that slender pale hand with a golden band around its left ring finger.
+His concentration only returned when it was time to claim that slender pale hand with a golden band on the left ring finger.
 Rana placed an identical, although a little larger, band on Malek’s finger and smiled slightly on seeing Malek grin happily down at her.

-Malek then bent down and placed his own forehead on her smaller forehead and closed his eyes.
+Malek then bent down and placed his own forehead on her smaller one and closed his eyes.
 He felt Rana shake nervously and opened his eyes to find her staring at him.
 Rana quickly shut her eyes and Malek did the same but not before a slight smile made its way once more to his lips.
 The cleric called for Avandra’s blessing on the new couple and then finished with a large shout of congratulations, which the crowd joined in on.

 The crowd cheered and rang bells and trumpets sounded as they exit the building, the crowd parting as they went.
 They made a procession through the streets as Malek escorted his bride to his house that he owned in the city.
 The crowd continued to follow them until they reached the house and then they shouted and played instruments until the door was closed behind the couple.
 It was then that everything fell silent, the crowd dissipated back to the street where the main festivities were taking place.
 They then ate together and went back to where they were staying, not a note of music being played.
 For until Malek and Rana emerged from the house the next day, no music or dancing was to take place.
-Meanwhile Malek and Rana spent their first night together in Malek’s house as husband and wife.
+Meanwhile, Malek and Rana spent their first night together in Malek’s house as husband and wife.

 At dawn the next morning, Malek and Rana exit their house and once more dancing and music filled the streets.
 Feasting took place with entertainers performing for the newlyweds as they ate.
 Malek and Rana had barely eaten the day before and thus welcomed the feasting with much joy.
 Princes and officials, merchants and friends, brought forward expensive gifts for the couple.